JaylyDev/ScriptAPI/docs/MinecraftApi/@minecraft/server/runCommand.md

 Consider `runCommandAsync` as an alternative.

-## Commands affected by the removal of runCommand?
+## Commands affected by the removal of runCommand

 `runCommandAsync` doesn't return much information.